Why Do I Have a Ginger Beard?

 Mystery Solved!

-Now you know that a bit of ginger growing in your beard does not necessarily mean you have Scottish or Irish in your blood!
+Now you know that a bit of ginger growing in your beard hair does not necessarily mean you have Scottish or Irish in your blood!
 It just means that you have a small genetic mutation, causing pigmentation.
 The best bit?
-You’re not alone – it’s super common for non-red heads to have a tinge of ginger in their beards.
+You’re not alone – it’s super common for non-redheads to have a tinge of ginger in their beards.

-Whether you’ve got ginger, black, brown, or blonde hair, Jericho Australia has the best beard oils, balms, shampoos and more to keep those locks as shiny and healthy as possible.
+Whether you’ve got black, brown, blonde, or ginger hair, Jericho Australia has the best beard oils, balms, shampoos and more to keep those locks as shiny and healthy as possible.